 Cars and Guitars?
 Read on.
 George said: “All things must pass.”
 Dylan said: “Do not go gentle into that good night …. rage, rage against the dying of the light.”
 And Robert and Eric were “standing at the crossroads.”

-Methinks that Citroën needs to work out whether their wheels align with George or Dylan whilst parked at that that very prescient intersection, considering their future.
+I think that Citroën needs to work out whether their wheels align with George or Dylan whilst parked at that very prescient intersection, considering their future.
 Continue reading “The Disappearing Citroën DNA”

 Following our recent discussions on both Advertising and the Borgward revival, DTW have received an unsubstantiated transcript of a meeting between Borgward’s Head of Marketing and the Creative Director of their London-based Advertising Agency.

 Dieter, Dieter, Mein Herr Geezer.
 How goes it?